DesktopECHO/ika/docs/gfxstream-memory-retention.md

 ## Summary

-Repeated Asphalt launches on an Ika VM running on an Apple Silicon host caused the host graphics stack's resident memory to grow and not return to its previous level after the game exited.
+Repeated Asphalt launches on an Ika VM running on an Apple Silicon host caused the host graphics stack's resident memory to grow without returning to its previous level after the game exited.
 The growth occurred while the VM remained running;
 the existing renderer-shutdown cleanup therefore could not address it.